- Advanced Technology Meters

 - Know and follow mandated watering days.
 An estimated 30 percent of the water JEA provides our customers is used outdoors, primarily for irrigation.
 An estimated 35 to 50 percent of that water is wasted because of evaporation, runoff and more.

-- Water only when needed, and only for one hour between 4 p.m. and 10 a.m.
+- Water only when needed, and only up to twice per week during your assigned days, preferably between 8 p.m. and 4 a.m.

 - Don’t water when it’s windy.